A United Kingdom: Release

+Reception

 Box office

 A United Kingdom grossed $3,902,185 in the United States and Canada and $10,557,145 in other countries for a worldwide total of $14,459,330, against a production budget of $14,000,000.

 Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 84% based on 164 reviews, with an average rating of 6.8/10.
 The website's critical consensus reads, "Well-acted, solidly crafted, and all-around worthy, A United Kingdom presents an absorbing look at a singular true-life love story."
 On Metacritic, the film has a weighted average score of 65 out of 100, based on 41 critics, indicating "generally favourable reviews".

 Glen Kenny, in The New York Times, described the filmmaking as "staid" but with "an acute sense of pace".
 He was complimentary about the performances and described Oyelowo's as "remarkable, genuinely riveting work".
 In Time Out, Tom Huddleston wrote that "David Oyelowo and Rosamund Pike are strong in this compelling and moving, if basic, true-life tale" but that the film "is just a little too cosy and sentimental for its own good."

+The film was nominated for several awards, winning many.
+At the 2016 BFI London Film Festival, it won the Festival's Best Film award.
+The film also received a nomination for Best British Film at the 70th British Academy Film Awards.
+At the 10th African American Film Critics Association (AAFCA) Awards, the film won the award for Best World Cinema.
+It was also nominated for Best International Independent Film at the 21st British Independent Film Awards.
+Overall, "A United Kingdom" was well-received by critics and audiences alike.